 "I won't have any out-of-state coverage."

 Are these types of statements about a health maintenance organization (HMO) network swirling in your head?

+An HMO network gives you access to doctors and hospitals in a specific area and only covers out-of-network care in emergencies.
+You might also hear an HMO network referred to as a state-based network.
 It's no secret that HMO networks of the past had a bad reputation.
 And, with so many misconceptions about this type of network, it's no wonder there's confusion.
 So, let's set the record straight.

 Top-six HMO myths

-The network spans all of Iowa's 99 counties, including 100 percent of hospitals in the state and 96 percent of physicians.
+The network spans all of Iowa's 99 counties, including 100 percent of hospitals in the state and 98 percent of doctors.
 Plus, some providers in the counties that border Iowa are considered in-network, too.1

-If you're feeling a little under the weather while traveling, check out the Doctor On DemandTM External Site app, where you can see and talk with a board-certified doctor.
+If you're feeling a little under the weather while traveling and want to avoid an emergency room visit, check out the Doctor On Demand External Site® app, where you can see and talk with a board-certified doctor.
 Your virtual doctor can treat most common medical conditions, and even prescribe medication if needed.
 A virtual visit through Doctor On Demand is an affordable option covered by some Wellmark plans.
 You can also purchase a virtual visit without using your insurance information.